Dennis Wyness

-Dennis Wyness (born 22 March 1977) is a retired Scottish footballer.
+Dennis Wyness (born 22 March 1977) is a Scottish retired footballer.
 He played either as an attacking midfielder or as a striker.

-He has previously played for Aberdeen, Inverness CT, Hearts, St Mirren, Queen of the South, Dumbarton, Peterhead, Elgin City and Huntly.
+He has previously played for Aberdeen, Inverness Caledonian Thistle, Hearts, St Mirren, Queen of the South, Dumbarton, Peterhead, Elgin City and Huntly.

 Notably, Wyness scored over 100 goals for Inverness during two spells with the club.

 Career

 Wyness began his career at Aberdeen, where he originally played as a midfielder.
 He was used sparingly as a squad player by several managers, until Ebbe Skovdahl allowed him to go on loan to Inverness Caledonian Thistle in 1999, where he played as a midfielder, then as a striker.
 Wyness signed a permanent contract for Caley Thistle in January 2000.
 However, during his first twelve months at the club he struggled to make an impact, and was eventually transfer-listed by then-manager Steve Paterson.
 This provided Wyness with a huge incentive to fight his way back into the team and he responded to his transfer listing by beginning to score goals almost immediately.
 He was eventually taken off the transfer list in December 2000, and soon became a firm favourite of the Caley Thistle supporters.